 On February 26, 2018, we completed the Sale of Webdam.
-Cash received, after a closing-date working capital adjustment, net of transaction costs paid, was \$42.3 million with an additional \$5.0 million receivable placed in escrow. \$2.5 million of funds from escrow were released to us during the second quarter of 2018, and we expect the remaining \$2.5 million, net of final working capital adjustments, to be released from escrow during the first quarter of 2019.
-We have included the balance of funds in escrow as a component of other current assets on the consolidated balance sheet as of June 30, 2018.
-Approximately \$2.5 million of transaction costs related to the sale were paid in the second quarter of 2018, and approximately \$0.5 million are expected to be paid in the third quarter of 2018, and are included as a component of accrued expenses and other current liabilities as of June 30, 2018.
+Cash received, after a closing-date working capital adjustment, net of transaction costs paid, was \$42.3 million with an additional \$5.0 million receivable placed in escrow.
+In the second quarter of 2018, \$2.5 million of funds from escrow were released to us, and we expect the remaining \$2.5 million of funds in escrow to be released to us, net of final working capital adjustments, during the first quarter of 2019.
+We have included the balance of funds in escrow as a component of other current assets on the consolidated balance sheet as of September 30, 2018.
+Approximately \$3.0 million of transaction costs related to the sale were paid in the second and third quarters of 2018.